-The Company aims to build longstanding relationships of trust with its various stakeholders, and accordingly communicates information deemed necessary to them with respect to both statutory and voluntary disclosure, in a prompt, accurate and impartial manner.
+The Company aims to build longstanding relationships of trust with its various stakeholders, and in accordance with the Group Disclosure Policy, communicates information deemed necessary to them with respect to both statutory and voluntary disclosure, in a prompt, accurate and impartial manner.

-To engage in constructive dialogue with its shareholders, the Company strives to disclose decision-useful information, including non-financial information, in an appropriate and timely manner through various communication tools such as its corporate website and annual report.
+To engage in constructive dialogue with its shareholders, the Company strives to disclose decision-useful information, including non-financial information, in an appropriate and timely manner through various communication tools such as its corporate website and integrated reports.